ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/04-dynamic-arrays.md

 ### Resizing an array-based queue

-When we resize the internal array, we cannot keep the positions of the elements.
+When we resize the internal array of our array-based queue implementation, we cannot keep the positions of the elements.
 If the queue is wrapped around (that is, if *rear* < *front*) then we might end up in a large gap in the middle of the queue.
 For example, the following queue consists of 7 elements,